 At West Dermatology, our experienced team of medical and cosmetic dermatologists can give you the skilled skin care needed to reduce the appearance of scars and restore your skin.
-Call us today at 888-554-8740 or fill out the online contact form to schedule a consultation and receive effective scar treatment today.
-We have locations in Arizona, Nevada, and California.
+Fill out an online contact form to schedule a consultation and receive effective scar treatment today.
+With multiple locations in Nevada, Arizona, and California (including Hillcrest, Las Vegas, Phoenix, and other major cities), West Dermatology has been serving more than 500,000 families in communities like yours everyday.

 What are the Causes ?